-Anne E. Pitter is a Partner in the Corporate and Real Estate Practices of Smith, Gambrell & Russell, LLP.
+Anne E. Pitter is a Partner in the Corporate, Real Estate and Hospitality Practices of Smith, Gambrell & Russell, LLP.

 One of the aspects of the practice of law that Anne has always enjoyed the most is the opportunity to gain an in depth understanding about many different industries.
-As a result, Anne has extensive knowledge in a variety of businesses including media and communications (such as cable television, print, radio and telecommunications), apparel, private equity and venture capital funds, hotel operations, cigarette and liquor distributors, sporting goods, amusement parks, manufacturing plants, insurance and real estate brokerage companies, and many private or family owned businesses.
+As a result, Anne has extensive knowledge in a variety of businesses including media and communications (such as cable television, print, radio and telecommunications), manufacturing, plastics, apparel, hotel operations, cigarette and liquor distributors, sporting goods, amusement parks, insurance brokers, joint ventures of all kinds and private equity and venture capital funds.

-In the bankruptcy/creditors rights area, Anne has acted as a trustee and has represented both debtors and secured and unsecured creditors in workouts, restructures, reorganizations, liquidations, and auction and other asset sales.
-Anne has lectured on a variety of topics relating to asset based lending transactions and the drafting and negotiation of LLC/operating, partnership, investment and joint venture agreements.
+In the bankruptcy/creditors rights area, Anne has acted as a trustee and has represented both debtors and creditors committees as well as individual secured and unsecured creditors in workouts, restructures, reorganizations, liquidations, and auction and other asset sales.
+Her work in this field also includes debtor in possession (DIP) loans for both borrower debtors and lenders and representing buyers and sellers of distressed debt.

-Anne lectures and gives presentations regarding business entities, joint ventures, limited liability companies and partnerships, agreements, due diligence in lending transactions, third party loan documentation, and UCC and security arrangements and opinions.
+Anne lectures and gives presentations regarding business entities, joint ventures, limited liability company, partnership investment and joint venture agreements, due diligence in lending transactions, third party loan documentation, and UCC and security arrangements and opinions.
 In addition, she has written articles on the use of special purpose entities and UCC Revised Article 9.

 Anne received her B.A. from the University of Rochester in 1973, and her J.D. from Albany Law School in 1978, where she was an Albany Law Review editor.
 She is a member of the State Bar of New York.

-Anne is married to Dean Pitter and is a mother of two and a grandmother of two.
-Her son, Ken Pitter, is a graduate of Kent School and Colby College, who married his high school prom date, Meg Barringer, a doctor of physical therapy.
-They have two children, Logan and Addison.
-Ken is currently pursuing his M.D./Ph.D. at Cornell-Weill.
+Anne is married to Dean Pitter and is a mother of two and a grandmother of two and a granddog.
+Her son, Ken Pitter, is a graduate of Kent School and Colby College with an MD/PHD from Cornell Weill, the Rockefeller Institute, and Sloan Kettering.
+Ken married his high school prom date, Meg Barringer, a doctor of physical therapy and they have two children, Logan and Addison.
 Her daughter, Samantha Pitter, is a graduate of Kent School and Hamilton College with a Masters in Physical Education and Coaching from Boston University.
-Samantha is the assistant coach for the Harvard Men’s Swim Team, which is consistently ranked as one of the top 25 NCAA Division 1 swim programs.
+Samantha is the Associate Head Coach for the Harvard Men’s Swim Team, which is consistently ranked as one of the top 25 NCAA Division 1 swim programs.
 Anne proudly believes that her daughter is one of the very few females (if not the only one) coaching a stand alone men’s swim team in the country.
 Anne and Dean live in Armonk, New York where Anne retired from being a hockey, soccer and swimming mom to pursue her passion for photography as well as her fanaticism for sports.